oautnetwork/oautokenproject/README.md

 # oautokenproject
-Source code for the Obafemi Awolowo University Token
+Source code for the OAUToken for the Tron Blockchain